US President Joe Biden to host Prime Minister Modi for a state dinner this summer - ExBulletin

 US President Joe Biden to host Prime Minister Modi for a state dinner this summer

-Washington: US President Joe Biden plans to host Indian Prime Minister Narendra Modi for a state dinner this summer, sources familiar with the matter said, Bloomberg reported.
+Washington [US]March 18 (ANI): US President Joe Biden plans to host Indian Prime Minister Narendra Modi for a state dinner this summer, people familiar with the matter have said, Bloomberg reported.

 The White House is aiming for the state dinner to take place in June, but the schedule could slip.
 However, a spokesperson for the National Security Council declined to comment, Bloomberg reported.